notlilawells/lila-portfolio/_posts/vgsales_post.md

 You can interact with the app by clicking [here](https://lila-wells.shinyapps.io/Video_Game_Sales/?_ga=2.137736181.472847955.1677886303-1524006374.1677565427)

-# Sneak Peek of the App
+# The App at a Glance

 Here are a few sneak peek of the app itself.